bachelorthesis-wilfer/quarks-blocking/README.md

 ```
 docker run -it --rm=true --name blocking_quarkus -e POSTGRES_USER=postgres -e POSTGRES_PASSWORD=123 -e POSTGRES_DB=bookdatabase -p 5432:5432 postgres:13.3
 ```
-also if your code doesn't auto generate a table, you need to manually add it like this:
+also if your code doesn't auto generate a table, you need to manually add it like this in your docker postgres:
 ```
 CREATE TABLE IF NOT EXISTS book (id SERIAL PRIMARY KEY, title VARCHAR(255), author VARCHAR(255), price INTEGER, isbn VARCHAR(255));
 ```

 Afterwards you can start the application.

-To ensure everything from docker is shutdown run this:
+:warning: Remember to stop and remove the used container and volumes, as docker uses quite a lot of data.

-`docker ps -a` // shows all running containers
+show all running containers to get the id : `docker ps -a`
-`docker container stop <id>` // kill specific docker container
+kill/stop specific docker container: `docker container stop <id>`
-`docker rm $(docker ps -aq)`  // kill ALL docker containers
+kill docker container: `docker rm <id>`

-also remember to remove your docker volumes once you're finished, as they use a lot of data.
+remove volumes
 ```
 docker volume ls
 docker volume prune
 ```